 The important part of the process for this is knowing that it is critical to clean and remove debris from the floor and surrounding stem wall, along with under the sheetrock.
 This is necessary so that the debris doesn’t dislodge and get into the floor coatings later in the process.
 We take the extra time to do this thoroughly as it will give us a better finish.
 Concrete grinding and preparation are so important in the process of installing floor coating.

 2. Next, we identify the areas that need to be patched and patch everything needed

-4. Use Swing Machine to remove contaminants, weak latent material, open the concrete to take the garage floor installation properly for our garage floor installation
+4. Use a Swing Machine to remove contaminants, weaken latent material, and open the concrete to take the garage floor installation properly for our garage floor installation

 What is a Swing machine you ask?
 They are similar to floor buffers and are used for intensive cleaning and surface repair.

 The Swing Machine is run going both North/South and East/West to make sure all floor surfaces are covered.
 We also Sweep between passes to verify that the grinding process is getting complete coverage.
 The floor will not be a constant color when done, but all areas must be free of contaminants.

 5. Sweep/Vacuum concrete dust from the floor, expansion joints, steps, and stem wall